-The Collection Fund which reflects the statutory requirement for the Council to maintain a separate account providing details of receipts of Council Tax and Business Rates, and any associated payments to precepting authorities, and the Government.
+• The Collection Fund which reflects the statutory requirement for the Council to maintain a separate account providing details of receipts of Council Tax and Business Rates, and any associated payments to precepting authorities, and the Government.

-New for this year the Council has produced Group Accounts for 2021/22, consisting of a Comprehensive Income and Expenditure Statement, Movement in Reserves Statement, Balance Sheet and Cash Flow Statement, consolidating the transactions relating to the Council's share of Public Sector Partnership Services Limited (PSPSL).
+New for this year, the Council has produced Group Accounts for 2021/22, consisting of a Comprehensive Income and Expenditure Statement, Movement in Reserves Statement, Balance Sheet and Cash Flow Statement, consolidating the transactions relating to the Council's share of Public Sector Partnership Services Limited (PSPSL), which is accounted for as an associate.